The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

 In summary, the timing of the game is as follows. \begin{enumerate} \item Hiring from Referrals:

-\begin{enumerate} \item Each firm has one worker referred to it and chooses whether to make an offer to its referred worker and if so, at what wage. \item Referred workers who receive at least one wage offer choose to accept one of them or to reject all of them.
-Any accepted offer is consummated and the firm and worker are matched. \end{enumerate} \item Hiring From the Pool: \begin{enumerate} \item Workers and firms who are unmatched after the referral stage, go to the pool.
+\begin{enumerate} \item Each firm has one worker referred to it, observes the value of this referred worker, and chooses whether to make an offer to its referred worker and, if so, at what wage. \item Referred workers who receive at least one wage offer choose to accept one of them or to reject all of them.
+Any accepted offer is consummated, and the firm and worker are matched. \end{enumerate} \item Hiring from the Pool: \begin{enumerate} \item Workers and firms who are unmatched after the referral stage go to the pool.
 Each such firm gets matched with one worker chosen uniformly at random from the pool (without replacement, so that no two firms are matched to the same worker from the pool).
-Firms choose whether to make an offer to its worker from the pool and if so, at what wage. \item Workers from the pool who receive a wage offer accept or reject it.
-Any accepted offer is consummated and the firm and worker are matched.
-Remaining firms and workers are unmatched. \end{enumerate} \end{enumerate}
+Firms choose whether to make an offer to its worker from the pool based on the expected value of the worker and, if so, at what wage. \item Workers from the pool who receive a wage offer accept or reject it.
+Any accepted offer is consummated, and the firm and worker are matched.
+The remaining firms and workers are unmatched. \end{enumerate} \end{enumerate}

-As the mass of workers (weakly) exceeds the mass of firms, some workers will necessarily be unemployed and the referral market helps in selecting more productive workers for employment.